hushangni/starbucks-breakfast-cli-app/NOTES.md

 We want an executable, that goes in bin.
+So we can run ./bin/starbucks-breakfast for the program to start interacting with the user.

 The file people are running is ./bin/starbucks-breakfast It creates a new controller of our CLI.
 Then it goes to our cli.rb class to interact with command line.